 Head of EMBL Grenoble

-EMBL Grenoble is a key player in the Partnership for Structural Biology (PSB) which integrates the activities of several Grenoble institutes involved with structural biology and thus is able to provide a uniquely comprehensive range of platforms for both inhouse research and external users.
+EMBL Grenoble is a key player in the Partnership for Structural Biology (PSB) through which the Grenoble European Photon and Neutron (EPN) Campus institutes – EMBL, the European Synchrotron Radiation Facility (ESRF), the Institut Laue-Langevin, and the Institut de Biologie Structurale (IBS) – provide a uniquely comprehensive range of structural biology platforms for sample production, sample characterisation and structure determination for both in house research and external users.

 |With specialist research groups and teams in both scientific areas research at EMBL Grenoble outstation focuses on structural biology and molecular cell biology.
 In addition, a number of technology-focused instrumentation teams provide an invaluable resource of technical know how and support to aid the scientific community in the structural biology realm.|